stren-12/Hosting-fullstack-web-application/docs/Pipeline_description.md

 ### Set Environment Variables
 *This is done By CircleCI* <br>
-For later stages we need  Environment Variables for Testing, Deployment <br>
+For later stages we need  Environment Variables for Deployment <br>
 ![ENV](../screenshots/env.png "ENV")

 ### Install NodeJS 16